 Without textual ambiguity, the Government's arguments from legislative structure, history, and purpose are inapplicable.
 See Adoptive Couple v.
 Baby Girl, 133 S. Ct.
-2552, 2563 (2013) (statutory structure can clarify "provision that may seem ambiguous in isolation"); Performance Coal Co. v.
-Fed.
-Mine Safety & Health Review Comm'n, 642 F.3d 234, 238 (D.C.
-Cir.
-2011) (legislative history irrelevant if "statute is unambiguous"); Consol.
-Rail Corp. v.
-United States, 896 F.2d 574, 579 (D.C.
-Cir.
-1990) (legislative purpose irrelevant for "unambiguous statutes").
+2552, 2563 (2013) (statutory structure can clarify "provision that may seem ambiguous"); Sigmon Coal Co. v.
+Apfel, 226 F.3d 291, 304-05 (4th Cir.
+2000) (legislative history and purpose irrelevant if "terms of a statute are clear and unambiguous").
+(Actually, even ambiguity would not help the Government here, in light of the canon requiring tax credits to be unambiguous.
+See infra, Part II.C.)

 Try as it might, however, the Government cannot inject any ambiguity into the clear-as-day statutory text.
-Its basic argument-which does not actually claim ambiguity in the subsidy provisions-is that other ACA provisions create, sub silentio, a "legal fiction" whereby when a state fails to establish an Exchange and HHS steps in to establish one instead, the HHS Secretary is "deemed" to be the state and the state is "deemed" to have established the HHS-established Exchange.
+Its basic argument-which does not actually claim ambiguity in the subsidy provisions-is that other ACA provisions create, sub silentio, a legal fiction whereby when a state fails to establish an Exchange and HHS steps in to establish one instead, the HHS Secretary is "deemed" to be the state and the state is "deemed" to have established the HHS-established Exchange.
 Calling this a legal fiction is simply an admission that the IRS Rule rewrote the law.

 1. The central provision, for the Government, is § 1321, which directs the federal government to establish Exchanges for states that fail or refuse to create them.
 That section says that if a state will "not have any required Exchange operational," HHS "shall ... establish and operate such Exchange within the State" ACA, § 1321(c)(1); 42 U.S.C. § 18041(c)(1) (emphasis added).
 The word "such," says the Government, implies that the federally established Exchange is to be "the same entity" as the state-established Exchange just referenced.
 (Opp.
-30.)
+17.)
 And the word "Exchange," the Government adds, is elsewhere defined as "Exchange established under section 1311," ACA, § 1563(b)(21), thus confirming that the Exchange that HHS must establish is to be the same as an Exchange under § 1311, i.e., a state-established Exchange.
 (Opp.
-31-32.)
+18.)